Busy Lizzie (Impatiens wallerana) Care Indoors, Propagation and Problems

 Decrease watering during the cold season to maintain the soil slightly moist as growth is minimal at this time but do not let the soil dry out completely.

-Ensure the pot has a drainage hole to avoid getting soggy soil as it can lead to root-rot disease.
+Ensure that the pot has a drainage hole to avoid getting soggy soil as it can result in root-rot.
+Avoid wetting the flowers as it can lead to rotting.
+Water from the bottom instead.

 Temperature and Humidity